Are you asking the question, “Do air purifiers work for allergies?”

 That’s why your allergies often flare up out of the blue.

-The good news is that an air purifier can give you relief for your symptoms.
+The good news is that the best air purifiers can give you relief for your symptoms.

 If you choose the right air purifier, it can clean your home’s air of a large portion of the allergy triggers we mentioned above.
 These devices can also get rid of odors which are another thing that can irritate your sinus and respiratory tracts and make you feel worse.

-However, there are are some things you need to keep in mind before making a purchase.
+However, there are some things you need to keep in mind before making a purchase.

 Not Just Any Air Purifier Will Do